4360234-sudo/Dungeon-Rampage-Haxe/README.md

 ## Why use DRH?

 The official game can run poorly and suffer from input delay issues.
-DRH runs at 120 FPS instead of the official game's 24 FPS, usually provides much better performance, especially in **Quality** mode, and avoids the delay issue.
+DRH supports a configurable frame rate, with 120 FPS as its built-in default, instead of the official game's fixed 24 FPS.
+It usually provides much better performance, especially in **Quality** mode, and avoids the input delay issue.

 Like the official game, restarting before each new party is recommended because performance can degrade over time.